FevenLynn/portfolio-landing-page/README.md

 + [Authors Info](#Author)
 ## Project Description

 - This is my Portfolio, where I will showcase my work as I progress in my developer journey.
 All the projects I wil complete will be included here for my instructors, collaborators or potential employers to look at.
+The sites listed are those of sites I often interact with.

 ## User Stories: